cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Network Infrastructures (PDF 2).md

 >based on FDM to support DSL.
 Attenuation and channel behavior is completely different.

-channel behavior:
+Channel behavior:
 Nice idea: instead of considering this bandit has unique bandit let has divide this bandit in multiple pieces.
 Each of this has 4 Khz.
 - Multiple transmission contemporary TON in the same frequency.
 ![[27.png]]

 Independent subchannels can be manipulated individually with consideration of the line conditions
-- If a subchannel is experiencing external interference it may not be used in favor of other subchannles
+- If a subchannel is experiencing external interference it may not be used in favor of other subchannels
 - DTM can dynamically adapt the data rate to the line conditions

 We have: